Raspberry Pi user manual

 -

-If you need to control devices with Raspberry Pi 40PIN, please follow the Klipper tutorial for installation RPi Microcontroller
+If you need to control devices via the Raspberry Pi 40PIN, you need to install according to the Klipper tutorial RPi Microcontroller

 [mcu host]